MR-Addict/mdbook-repl/backend/example/src/for-developers.md

 # For Developers

-Actually, you can use repl in your own project other than **mdbook**.
-What **mdbook-repl** does is to preprocess your markdown python code blocks and replace them with some js and css.
+Actually, you can use repl in your web own project other than **mdbook**.
+What **mdbook-repl** does is to preprocess your markdown code blocks and replace them with some js and css.

 The core of **mdbook-repl** is the iframe.
 The iframe is used to display the output of the code.
 The js and css are used to communicate with the iframe.

-The iframe url is `https://mr-addict.github.io/mdbook-repl/embed`.

-You can use the same technique in your own project.
+The iframe url is [https://mr-addict.github.io/mdbook-repl/embed/](https://mr-addict.github.io/mdbook-repl/embed/).
+You can also deploy the iframe in your own server.
+You can find the source code of the iframe in the [github repository](https://github.com/MR-Addict/mdbook-repl/tree/gh-pages/embed).

 ## API